zxj719/leo_workflow/README.md

 ```bash
 git checkout -b <branch name>
 ```
 suddenly you want to remove it
 ```bash
 git branch -D
 ```

+### Something you may want to do before everything starts
 to check the branch you can
 ```bash
 git branch